-Time left until GDPR is enforced:
+Time since GDPR was enforced:

-Learn to navigate the GDPR with this complete GDPR step-by-step guide:
+Learn to navigate the GDPR with this complete GDPR step-by-step guide.

 1. What in the World is the EU GDPR?

 The General Data Protection Regulation (GDPR) is a new set of “digital rights" for EU citizens (affecting not only EU companies), created to reflect the current changes in the way that personal data is being used in a shifting digital world.

 1.1 Who is affected by GDPR